AlejandroRM-DEV/CPP-Portable-Socket/README.md

 # C++ Portable Socket Library
-The purpose of this library is to simplify the implemetation of Sockets in systems GNU / Linux and Windows, allowing write portable code.
+The purpose of this library is to simplify the implementation of Sockets in systems GNU / Linux and Windows, allowing write portable code.

 ## OS Tested
 - Windows 10 64 bit